B-Hartley/drinkaware/GUIDE.md

 - You can also use a network capture tool like MITM Proxy to inspect the traffic from the Drinkaware app
 - Look for the `drinkId` parameter when a drink is added

-### Creating Custom Drinks with Different ABV
+### Creating Custom Drinks with Different ABV and Names

-When logging a drink with a custom ABV that differs from the default, the integration will automatically create a custom drink:
+Since version 0.1.9, you can now provide a custom name when logging a drink with a custom ABV.
+This allows you to create personalized drink names that will appear in your tracking:

 ```yaml
 service: drinkaware.log_drink